okami101/laravel-admin/.github/ISSUE_TEMPLATE/bug_report.md

 **Disclaimer**
 Be sure that the issue is related to this composer package and the last Vue CLI 4.x version is used.
-For any Vtec Admin related issue, please create one [on the main repo](https://github.com/okami101/vtec-admin/issues/new?template=bug_report.md).
+For any Vuetify Admin related issue, please create one [on the main repo](https://github.com/okami101/vuetify-admin/issues/new?template=bug_report.md).

 **Describe the bug**
 A clear and concise description of what the bug is.